ddsol/speedtest.net/README.md

   - **`host`**: _`string`_ Server host to connect to
   - **`verbosity`**: _`number`_ Log level for `{ type: log }` progress events
   - **`acceptLicense`**: _`boolean`_ Set to `true` to accept the Ookla EULA, TOS and Privacy policy.
 This must be done (at least) once on the system.
 If you have not accepted the Ookla license terms, you can view the links to their agreements by running the speedtest-net CLI without the `--accept-license` option.
+  - **`acceptGdpr`**: _`boolean`_ Set to `true` to accept the Ookla GDPR terms.
+This must be done (at least) once on the system.
+If you have not accepted the Ookla GDPR terms you can read their disclaimer by running the speedtest-net CLI without the `--accept-license` option.

 ## Progress Events